 Fallon FFA Members to Appear on Nat’l TV show — Two members of the Future Farmers of America traveled to Los Angeles last Saturday to participate in the national television show Agriculture USA.
 Kenneth Achurra, State Reporter, and Dan Winder, State Sentinel, left Friday to drive to Gardnerville where they spent the night with State Advisor J.R.
 Peddicord.
 Saturday morning they left for Los Angeles where the show was taped at 7:30 p.m.
 The other member of the Nevada FFA trio was state president Bob Johnson from Lovelock.
 The team competed against members of the Arizona state FFA Association and won first place.
 The show will appear on television Dec.
 25. Agriculture USA is a program designed not only to test the contestants knowledge of agriculture but also his knowledge of FFA history and current events.

 The Fallon Eagle Standard, Friday February 13, 1970

-A View from the Past … Stories from the Churchill County Museum Archives researched and compiled by Cathie Richardson, Churchill County Museum assistant.
+A View from the past… Stories from the Churchill County Museum and Archives researched and compiled by Brianna Silver, Churchill County Museum assistant.